 Learn how you can embed the widget on your website with Google Tag Manager.

-The first thing you need to do is grab your widget code, from the Feedback Carrier's sharing dropdown:
+The first thing you need to do is grab your widget code, from the Feedback Form's sharing dropdown:

 The second thing to make sure is that Google Tag Manager (referred as GTM in this article) is properly loaded and configured on your website.
 You might want to refer to this article.